Which is Best?

 When you’re first starting it can be hard to judge when this perfect moment is and as the thickness of paint application varies, so does the timing of the drying.

-The paint seems to get tacky after an hour, but remains workable for much longer.
-You need to let your layers dry completely before you attempt to add a new layer, otherwise you risk ruining a layer that hasn’t set yet.
+The paint seems to get tacky after an hour but remains workable for longer.
+You need to let your layers dry completely before you attempt to add a new layer, otherwise, you risk ruining a layer that hasn’t set yet.
 This is something you could get used to, though.

 But when is this useful?

-If you are using soft brushes (such as sables) and you are looking to achieve a very subtle, diffused blend to the paint surface.
+If you are using soft brushes (such as sables), paint in thin layers and you are looking to achieve a very subtle, diffused blend to the paint surface.

 Subtle diffused blend using OPEN acrylics